Which of the following r-values represents the weakest correlatio... | Study Prep in Pearson+

 1

-Recall that the correlation coefficient \(r\) measures the strength and direction of a linear relationship between two variables, and its value ranges from \(-1\) to \$1$.
+Understand that the correlation coefficient, denoted as \(r\), measures the strength and direction of a linear relationship between two variables.
+Its value ranges from \(-1\) to \$1$.

-Understand that the strength of the correlation is determined by the absolute value of \(r\), where values closer to \$1\( or \)-1\( indicate a stronger correlation, and values closer to \)0$ indicate a weaker correlation.
+Recall that the strength of the correlation is determined by the absolute value of \(r\), regardless of its sign.
+Values close to \$1\( or \)-1\( indicate strong correlations, while values close to \)0$ indicate weak correlations.

-Compare these absolute values to identify which one is the smallest, as the smallest absolute value corresponds to the weakest correlation.
+Identify the smallest absolute value among these, which corresponds to the weakest correlation between the two variables.

 Conclude that the \(r\)-value with the smallest absolute value represents the weakest correlation.